AnandLakabshetti/C-/readme.txt

 Advantages of static member function :
 1.the static function can be used to count the no of instances of a class and can be returned the value of static variable using static member function .
-2.the static function can be called without creating the objecti.e class name :: function name;
+2.the static function can be called without creating the object i.e class name :: function name;
-this is useful to define the constructors in private sections. ihi
+this is useful to define the constructors in private sections.

 member function :